realnifty/run-buddy/README.md

 ## Installation

 No installation required!
 Simply navigate to the deployment via link provided above.
-To run locally, clone the repository to your local machine and open with your preffered browser.
+To run locally, clone the repository to your local machine and open with your preferred browser.

 ## License